You are here

 The SVS PSO improves patient safety and the quality of health care delivery by providing web-based collection, aggregation, and analysis of clinical data submitted in registry format for all patients undergoing specific vascular treatments.

 The SVS PSO is overseen by a Governing Council of representatives of SVS and regional vascular quality groups.
-The Medical Director, Jack L. Cronenwett, MD, was selected based on his experience with the Vascular Study Group of New England.
+Dr. Jens Eldrup-Jorgensen serves as medical director.

 The SVS PSO is a nationally distributed network of regional vascular quality improvement groups, collecting common core datasets to allow anonymous pooling of information.
 The SVS PSO believes that smaller, regional group meetings to discuss quality improvement foster a sense of ownership, individual responsibility, cooperation, and trust.
 It is in these meetings where shared data are discussed and quality improvement projects are initiated.
 For this reason, the SVS PSO encourages providers and hospitals to form quality improvement groups, and to use M2S’s web-based data entry and reporting system, to allow sharing of this information.
 Although it is valuable to collect such data at the individual hospital level, much greater value is achieved by benchmarking clinical data among hospitals.